 "No, Sir," I whispered back.
 "What do you need me to do?"

 I was trying to keep a straight face despite everything.
 After all, it was the second time I had seen a dead body, the second time I had discovered another dead body in a year, and it still killed me to see it.
 This time though, it was more violent than the last.

 Dad pointed to his cell phone in my hands.
 "Call NCIS now, Lyddy.
 I put the number in already.
 Just call them.
 I'll keep the others from the scene."

 "NCIS?"
 I asked him, very confused.
 I didn't what it was or what the letters stood for.
 All I knew was what I had to call somebody and do it fast before Dad beat me…again.

 "Yes, Lydia, call NCIS – Naval Criminal Investigative Services.
-I want you to call the agency and ask for Marine Gunnery Sergeant Leroy Jethro Gibbs."
+I want you to call the agency and specifically ask for Marine Gunnery Sergeant Leroy Jethro Gibbs."